 - Does the organization want these individuals to vote a certain way on proposed legislation or simply be more aware of issues?

 Promoting a point of view and providing public education aren’t considered lobbying activities — even if the organization is speaking with a public official.
-The discussion crosses the line only when specific legislation is discussed or a particular vote is influenced.
+The discussion crosses the line only when specific legislation is discussed, or a particular vote is influenced.

 Measuring Lobbying Efforts

-How much lobbying is considered too much–causing a not-for-profit to lose its tax-exempt status?
+How much lobbying is considered too much--causing a not-for-profit to lose its tax-exempt status?
 How much of an effort does it take for an organization’s efforts to be considered lobbying?
-The IRS evaluates if an organization’s lobbying activities are a “substantial part” of their overall activities based upon two distinct tests: 1) measuring the amount of time spent by the organization on lobbying activities, and 2) on the amount of money expended by the organization for such activities.
+The IRS evaluates if an organization's lobbying activities are a “substantial part” of their overall activities based upon two distinct tests: 1) measuring the amount of time spent by the organization on lobbying activities, and 2) on the amount of money expended by the organization for such activities.
 The substantial part test is a facts and circumstances test.
-Even though there is no absolute guidance as to what constitutes “substantial”, most practitioners advise that an organization can devote approximately 3%-5% of their overall activities to lobbying.
-The expenditures test is generally based upon the size of the organization, and it may not exceed $1,000,000.
+Even though there is no absolute guidance as to what constitutes “substantial”, most practitioners advise that an organization can devote approximately 3%-5% of its overall activities to lobbying.
+The expenditures test is generally based on the size of the organization, and it may not exceed $1,000,000.
 For example, if exempt purpose expenditures are $500,000 or less, the nontaxable lobbying amount is 20% of the exempt purpose expenditures.
 For expenditures greater than $500,000 and less than or equal to $1,000,000, the nontaxable amount is $100,000 plus 15% of the excess expenditures over $500,000.
 Under the expenditure test, an organization that exceeds its lobbying expenditure dollar limit for a particular year must pay an excise tax equal to 25% of the excess.
-Private foundations are subject to a different set of taxes on their lobbying expenditures and churches are not subject to excise taxes on excessive lobbying.
+Private foundations are subject to a different set of taxes on their lobbying expenditures, and churches are not subject to excise taxes on excessive lobbying.